NEONScience/NEON-Data-Skills/_posts/HYPERSPECTRAL/2014-12-08-Creating-RasterStacks-RGB-Images-From-Hyperspectral_Remote_Sensing_Data.md

 {: .notice}

-**a note about image stretching**
-Notice that the scale is set to 300 on the RGB image that we plotted above.
-We can adjust this number and notice that the image gets darker - or lighter

 If you want to play around a bit with this -- try plotting the RGB image using different bands.
 Here are some suggestions.

 * Color Infrared / False Color: rgb: (90,34,19)
 * SWIR, NIR,Red Band -- rgb (152,90,58)
 * False Color: -- rgb (363,246,55)

 More on Band Combinations: [http://gdsc.nlr.nl/gdsc/en/information/earth_observation/band_combinations](http://gdsc.nlr.nl/gdsc/en/information/earth_observation/band_combinations)

+<i class="fa fa-star"></i>**A note about image stretching**
+Notice that the scale is set to 300 on the RGB image that we plotted above.
+We can adjust this number and notice that the image gets darker - or lighter.
+{: .notice}

 ##2.
 Plotting our data on a map.
 We can plot the location of our image on a map of the US.
 FOr this we'll use the lower left coordinates of the raster, extracted from the SPINFO group.
 Note that these coordinates are in latitude and longitude (geographic coordinates) rather than UTM coordinates.